Do Women Have an Extra Rib? (And Why the Myth Persists Anyway)

 3. I needed to believe it because it confirmed my belief in the creation story.

-4. I enjoyed that it was an affront to atheists everywhere.
+4. I enjoyed that it was proof against atheism.

-But we must realize this is the case with everything we believe.
+We must realize this is the case with everything we believe.
+Everything.

 We naïvely accept our conditioning and enter an infinite loop of confirmation bias that’s impossible to break free from.